gggeek/ggsysinfo/README.md

 New modules/views
 -----------------
-All of the functionality is available in a new top-level tab in the administration interface, named "System Information".
+All the functionality is available in a new top-level tab in the administration interface, named "System Information".
 A somewhat-detailed description of all available information pages is given there.
 If some of the items in the menu are greyed out, it is because the corresponding item does not work / apply to your eZ Publish setup.